Say Monsio Kamara,

 Well, that’s why that poem had to die, I say.

 Write me a real, long one Kam.

-I write for fools, if fools can’t read me, then we are no different.
+I write for fools, if fools can’t read me,

 Such a fuckin’ show-off.

 The other writers are already dead sweetheart,

 Nothing you can do for them now, I say.

 She whispers her bad reading, tinks:

 Damn, this man be some god of some unusual wow,

 Good grief, you writer them sad stuff, Me love it.